The principle of checks and balances is aimed at

 With checks and balances, each of the three branches of government can limit the powers of the others.
 This way, no one branch becomes too powerful.
 Each branch “checks” the power of the other branches to make sure that the power is balanced between them.

-The bill introduced by a member of the legislature is known as ...
+The programme of a political party is known as its ...